BiAPoL/blog/robert_haase/ms_build_tools/readme.md

 ![](success.png)

-In the future, on this particular computer, installation of python packages might be easier then.
+In the future, on this particular computer, installation of python packages might be easier.